OlavoMDSilva/HeavenOfGames/README.md

 ## 📌 About the Project

-HeavenOfGames is a **full CRUD application** developed to deepen my understanding of how CRUD operations work behind the scenes.
-This project allows users to manage various gaming-related entities and provides both client and admin functionalities.
+HeavenOfGames is a full CRUD application developed to deepen my understanding of how CRUD operations work behind the scenes.
+This project allows users to manage various gaming-related entities and includes functionalities for both clients and administrators.
+It was created as part of a school test and will not be published online for download.

 ### ✨ Features:
 - 🏢 **Admin Panel**: Create, read, update, and delete Companies, Genres, and Games.